csci121s15/LinkedList-Lab/README.md

 ### Repeated Head Insert

 **Question 4:** Draw a picture of a linked list with three nodes, the first two from Question 3 and one other node *before* that node.
-Do you think your code will work to add nodes in reverse order?
+Do you think your code will work to repeatedly add nodes that belong at the head?

 Implement a test named `testRepeatedHeadInsert`, and make any necessary changes to the `SortedLinkedList` class so that all four tests pass.